Johndevils/arsynox-mail/README.md

 ```
 arsynox-mail/
 ├── worker.js          # Main Cloudflare Worker script (handles routing, API calls, and serves HTML)
+├── index.html         # Frontend HTML file
-├── wrangler.toml      # Configuration file for Wrangler (name, entry point, secrets)
+├── wrangler.toml      # Configuration file for Wrangler (name, entry point)
 └── README.md          # This file
 ```

-The entire frontend (HTML, CSS, JavaScript) is embedded within `worker.js` to simplify deployment and ensure the entire application runs from a single serverless function.
+The entire application is self-contained within the worker, which fetches the `index.html` file and serves it, while also handling the backend API endpoints.

 ## 🧪 Local Development